 Yes.
 You have the same powers of arrest as a regular officer when on and off duty and can use these powers throughout England and Wales.
 You also wear the same uniform which is provided for you.

-As a Special Constable, you will carry out the same duties as a regular police constable.
-This means you will be responding to 999 calls, arresting, detaining and dealing with suspects - just the same as a regular Police Constable - operating on the front line, supporting victims and witnesses of crime, providing reassurance and instilling confidence in the service.
+As a Special Constable, you will carry out similar duties to a regular police constable.
+This means you will be responding to 999 calls (though probably not driving, unless you are trained to do so), arresting, detaining and dealing with suspects - just the same as a regular Police Constable - operating on the front line, supporting victims and witnesses of crime, providing reassurance and instilling confidence in the service.

 Being a Special Constable is an incredible window on the "other side" of life, one that most people don't even know exists and which they are unlikely ever to come into contact with.
 You will see people at their very worst (and sometimes at their best).
 You will have to use your strength of character and common sense to deal with incidents ranging from missing persons to burglaries, assaults and car accidents.
 These experiences are of course going to change you and the way you view life.
 You will "harden" to them as you become more experienced.

 Being a Special Constable is usually interesting, occasionally dangerous and sometimes frustrating, but almost always hugely rewarding.
 You need to have a robust sense of humour and plenty of common sense and try to avoid getting too cynical - difficult sometimes!

 You may even be called upon to deal with violent offenders, but you will receive training in how to defend yourself in such situations.